anahitajoshi/cs506-final-project/README.md

 The training process and feature extraction must be run using the provided `final.ipynb` notebook.

-1. Execute the notebook cells step by step to:
+1. Execute the notebook cells step by step:
+   - Run the notebook in the virtual environment.
    - Train models using the historical dataset and tweets scraped.
    - Save the trained model (`model/voting_reg.pkl`) and extracted features (`model/features.pkl`).